Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Atmospheric scattering (cloud) characteristics

-To distinguish the polarimetric effects of oblateness and inclination from those of atmospheric scattering properties, it is useful to incorporate measurements at different wavelengths.
-For generality, we currently assume no spectral variation in gaseous or particulate absorption.
-Since absorption plays a negligible role in the scenarios considered for our study, it warrants an independence from cloud height, restricting our discussion mainly to cloud optical thickness and grain size.
+To distinguish the polarimetric effects of atmospheric scattering properties from those of oblateness and inclination, it is useful to incorporate measurements at different wavelengths.
+For generality, we currently assume no spectral variation due to gaseous or particulate absorption.
+Since the atmosphere is purely scattering, it warrants an independence from cloud height, restricting our discussion mainly to cloud optical thickness and grain size.